K-Borchert/Postman-Power-BI-REST-API/POST request/README.md

 <br>
 In this section we will learn how to use a POST request and for what you can use a POST request.
+⚠️ For this request you need to be Power BI Admin or Global Admin!

 <br>